AliNisarAhmed/my-notes/dotnet-C#/C#.md

 ### `as` operator

 - The `as` operator fulfills a similar role to `is` but in a slightly truncated manner.
+If the cast is successful, the value exists, else the value becomes `null`, so we can simply null check after using `as` operator

   ```csharp
     WrappedInt wi = new WrappedInt();